informalsystems/quint/doc/lang.md

     | { tag: "some", value: str }
 ```

-A type alias can also introduce an uninterpreted type by defining a type without any equality:
+A type identifier can also introduce an uninterpreted type by defining a type without any constructors for values of that type:

 ```
 type MY_TYPE
 ```

-Type aliases are written in CAPITAL LETTERS.

 ## Modes